 Caring for an Older Cavalier

-• Keep your Cavalier King Charle Spaniel on a healthy diet.
+• Healthy diet: Keep your Cavalier King Charle Spaniel on a healthy diet.
 Don’t fall into the trap of giving too many treats, just because your Cavalier has mastered the ‘begging eyes’ act perfectly.
-Being overweight is not good for any Cavalier but it adds more problems for your seniors.
+Being overweight is not good for any Cavalier but it adds more problems for seniors.
+At CKCSRQ we feed the Cavaliers in our foster care program 5 Hounds by Dr Will.
+Created by veterinarian Dr Will Maginness, 5 Hounds by Dr Will consists of fresh, lightly cooked, premium, human-grade whole food ingredients that have been ethically sourced.
+The recipes are science-backed and are hugely popular with our dogs.

-• Take your senior Cavalier King Charles Spaniel out to different places as an adventure, giving them new sights, sounds and smells.
+• Exposure to new places: Take your senior Cavalier King Charles Spaniel out to different places as an adventure, giving them new sights, sounds and smells.
 You will both enjoy the new experience.
 Remember, your dog’s world is only as big as you let it be.
 Help them explore the world around them, especially in their senior years.

-• Maintain dental health.
-Again prevention is better than cure as older dogs with health problems, particularly advanced Mitral Valve Disease (MVD) may not be able to withstand the anaesthetic required to have teeth cleaned.
+• Maintain dental health: Prevention is better than cure as older dogs with health problems, particularly advanced Mitral Valve Disease (MVD) may not be able to withstand the anaesthetic required to have teeth cleaned.

-• You may need to make changes in your home such as replacing bedding with a heated one for winter, placing steps next to the favourite chair, couch or other piece of furniture, putting non-slip mats down in areas where your senior might slip.
-You nay need to adjust things if your dog cannot manage the stairs to an upper floor anymore.
+• Changes in your home: You may need to make changes in your home such as replacing bedding with a heated one for winter, placing dog steps or a dog ramp next to the favourite chair or couch, putting non-slip mats down in areas where your senior might slip.
+You may need to adjust things if your dog cannot manage the stairs to reach an upper floor.
 They may not be able to walk for long periods but still want to be out and about.
 This is when a Dog Pram is a great purchase.
 They are safe in the pram and they still get to see and smell everything around them.
 Any adjustment to help them maintain their independence is great.

 Senior Cavaliers are beautiful, check them out.